Top tips on how to create a safe and calm office Wellbeing Room for your employees

-When I was asked by my colleagues to design and create a Wellbeing Room at our offices, I jumped at the chance.
+When I was asked by my colleagues to design and create a Wellbeing Room for our offices, I jumped at the chance.
 A wonderfully rewarding opportunity to combine 2 of my favourite and most passionate subjects, Interiors and Mental Health.

 I was tasked with creating a safe and calm space for anyone suffering from any mental health issues however big or small and with the help of some of my wonderful followers and colleagues I created what you see here.